-Positions When A Boom Extension is Attached
+Positions When Boom Extension is Attached

-The minus 15° and minus 30° boom angles (Figure 5-2) are used to offset the boom extension.
+The minus 15° and minus 30° boom head angles are used to offset the boom extension.
+See Figure 5-3.

-Changing the Boom Head Position (No Extension)
+Changing the Optional Boom Head Position (No Extension)

 - 1. Lower and retract the boom. - 2.
 Lower the block or ball to the ground to take weight off of the wire rope and boom head. - 3.
-Remove the retaining clip from the rope retention pin, remove the rope retention pin from the top of the boom head (Figure 5-3). - 4.
-Remove the lynch pin from the pivot lock pin (see Figure 5-3).

-5. Remove the pivot lock pin (Figure 5-3).

-6. Position the pin hole in the boom head to align with the hole for the desired angle (See Figure 5-1).
+Remove the retaining clip from the rope retention pin, remove the rope retention pin from the top of the boom head (Figure 5-4). - 4.
+Remove the lynch pin and the pivot lock pin (Figure 5-4). - 5.
+Position the pin hole in the boom head to align with the hole for the desired angle (see Figure 5-2).
+Insert the pivot lock pin through the holes and install the lynch pin. - 6.
+Install the rope retention pin and retaining clip into the top of the boom head (Figure 5-4).

-- 7. When offsetting boom head (Figure 5-4) to +30° move rope retention pin from position 1 to position 2 and run rope between pin and sheave wheel. - 8.
-When offsetting boom head (Figure 5-4) to +80° move rope retention pin from position 1 to position 2 and run rope above pin and sheave wheel. - 9.
-After installing the rope retention pin and retaining clip into the boom head (Figure 5-4).
-Check that the wire rope is not contacting retention pin at the top of the boom head. - NOTE: It may be necessary to remove and stow the retention pin for later application. - 10.
+- 7. When offsetting boom head (Figure 5-5) to +40° run rope above pin #1 and between pin #2 and sheave wheel. - 8.
+When offsetting boom head (Figure 5-5) to +80° run rope above pin #1 and between pin #2 and sheave wheel.

+- 9. After installing the rope retention pin and retaining clip into the boom head (Figure 5-5).
+Check that the wire rope is not contacting retention pin at the top of the boom head. - 10.
 Using the hoist control, raise the block or hook ball off of the ground.
-Check that the wire rope is engaged in all the sheaves in the boom, hoist block and hoist drum. - 11.
-Using the hoist control, raise the block or hook ball off of the ground.
 Check that the wire rope is engaged in all the sheaves in the boom, hoist block and hoist drum.

-Adjusting the Boom Extension Offset
+Adjusting the Optional Boom Extension Offset

 The boom extension is very heavy.
-Use adequate support to hold the jib from falling when the pivot anchor pin is removed.
+Use another crane or hoist to support the extension from falling when the pivot anchor pin is removed and adjusting the extension angle.

 A falling boom can cause serious injury or death.

-The boom extension offset is adjustable by moving the boom head to a negative 15° or 30°.
-With the boom attached it is necessary to both raise or lower the boom extension and the boom head simultaneously.
-The jib boom is very heavy and should not be lifted and supported by personnel.
+The boom extension offset is adjusted by moving the boom head to a minus 15° or 30° (Figure 5-3).
+With the extension attached it is necessary to raise or lower both the extension and the boom head simultaneously.

 - 1. Lower the hook and ball to the ground. - 2.
-Provide adequate support at the end of the boom extension.
-If a mechanical hoist or equivalent is available, use it to support the boom extension. - 3.
-Remove the retaining clip and rope retention pin from the top of the boom head (Figure 5-3).

-- 4. Remove the lynch pin from the pivot lock pin (see Figure 5-3). - 5.
-With the boom extension supported, remove the pivot lock pin.
-It will be necessary to remove the jib weight on the pin in order to remove it. - 6.
-Raise or lower boom extension until the desired offset angle is achieved (see Figure 5-2). - 7.
-Install the pivot lock pin and lynch pin. - 8.
-Install the rope retention pin and retaining clip into the top of the boom head (Figure 5-4).
-Check that the wire rope is not contacting retention pin at the top of the boom head. - NOTE: It may be necessary to remove and stow the retention pin for later application. - 9.
-When offsetting boom head (Figure 5-4) to +30° move rope retention pin from position 1 to position 2 and run rope between pin and sheave wheel.
-Check that the wire rope is not contacting retention pin at the top of the boom head. - 10.
+Provide adequate support at the end of the extension.
+Use another crane or hoist to support the extension. - 3.
+Remove the retaining clip and rope retention pin from the top of the boom head (Figure 5-4). - 4.
+With the extension supported, remove the lynch pin and pivot lock pin.
+It will be necessary to remove the weight on the pin in order to remove it. - 5.
+Raise or lower the main boom until the desired offset angle is achieved.
+(Figure 5-3). - 6.
+Install the pivot lock pin and lynch pin. - 7.
+Install the rope retention pin and retaining clip into the top of the boom head (See Figure 5-4 and Figure 5-5). - 8.
 Raise the hook and ball.
-Check that the wire rope is engaged in all the sheaves in the boom head, boom extension sheave, deflector sheave assembly and the hoist drum.
+Check that the wire rope is engaged in all the sheaves in the boom, hoist block and hoist drum.

-HOIST BLOCK
+HOOK BLOCK

-Removing the Hoist Block
+Removing the Hook Block

-1. Lower the hoist block to the ground to place slack in the wire rope.
+1. Lower the hook block to the ground to place slack in the wire rope.

-Ensure that the hook assembly's safety latch (Figure 5-6) does not get damaged.
+Ensure that the hook assembly's safety latch Figure 5-7 does not get damaged.